IUREDCap/redcap-etl/docs/ConfigurationGuide.md

 <td>db_logging</td>
 <td> X </td> <td> </td>
 <td>A true/false property indicating if REDCap-ETL should log to the database.
-The default value for this property is true.</td>
+The default value for this property is true.
+Database logging is not supported for CSV (comma-seperation value) file output.</td>
 </tr>

 <tr>